vespa-engine/metrics-emitter/cloudwatch/README.md

 }
 ```

 Remember to insert the ARNs of your SSM parameters in the policy.
-Its format is
+Their format is
 ```
 arn:aws:ssm:<region>:<account-number>:parameter/<parameter-name>
  ```